DOC3-Deep One Class Classification using Contradictions

 \subsection{Proof of Proposition \ref{prop_equivalence}}

-\underline{Part i} A slightly different version of this proposition is provided in Proposition 8.2 of (Scholkopf et al., 2002).
-In this paper however, we provide a more detailed analysis of the connection between the solutions of \eqref{eq_SVM} and \eqref{eq_nuSVM}.
+\underline{Part i} A slightly different version of this proposition is analyzed in Proposition 8.2 of \cite{scholkopf2002learning} and \cite{chang2001training}.
+Here, we provide a different version of the connection between the solutions of \eqref{eq_SVM} and \eqref{eq_nuSVM}.
 This is achieved through analyzing the KKT systems of the formulations.
 We start with the formulation \eqref{eq_SVM}.
 Note that, \eqref{eq_SVM} is the same as solving,

 The Lagrangian is given as, \\ $\mathcal{L}(\mathbf{w},\xi,\alpha,\beta) = \frac{1}{2} ||\mathbf{w}||^2 + C \sum_{i=1}^n \xi_i - \sum_{i=1}^n \beta_i \xi_i -\sum_{i=1}^n \alpha_i[\mathbf{w}^\top \phi(\mathbf{x}_i) -1 + \xi_i]$ \\ \\ \underline{KKT System}